H2O: Footprints in the Sand: Characters

-Rin, like Takuma, is an exchange student from the city.
-She has a kind and gentle personality, and is a hard worker, but is rather clumsy.
-Rin is the main heroine in Makura's third game Sakura no Uta.
+The main protagonist in Sakura no Uta, Rin is an exchange student from the city who is gentle and hard-working, but can be rather clumsy.

 Development and release

 H_{2}O: Footprints in the Sand was released as an adult game for the PC on June 23, 2006; an artbook came bundled with the game.
-A version for the PlayStation 2 entitled H_{2}O + with adult content removed was released on April 24, 2008 by Kadokawa Shoten.
+A version for the PlayStation 2 entitled H_{2}O + with adult content removed was released on April 24, 2008, by Kadokawa Shoten.
 The PS2 version contains new computer graphics and scenarios not seen in the original release.

 Related media

 Manga

-A manga adaptation illustrated by Kira Inugami was serialized in Kadokawa Shoten's magazine Comp Ace between January 26, 2007 and February 26, 2008.
-Two tankōbon volumes were released: the first on December 26, 2007 and the second on March 26, 2008.
+A manga adaptation illustrated by Kira Inugami was serialized in Kadokawa Shoten's magazine Comp Ace between January 26, 2007, and February 26, 2008.
+Two tankōbon volumes were released: the first on December 26, 2007, and the second on March 26, 2008.

 Anime

-A 12-episode anime adaptation produced by Zexcs, directed by Hideki Tachibana, and written by Jukki Hanada aired in Japan between January 4 and March 21, 2008 on the Fukui TV television network.
+A 12-episode anime adaptation produced by Zexcs, directed by Hideki Tachibana, and written by Jukki Hanada aired in Japan between January 4 and March 21, 2008, on the Fukui TV television network.
 A preview video was streamed on Kadokawa Shoten's official website for their magazine Newtype on December 19, 2007.
-Most notably, the video contains an English narration, a rarity for Japanese trailers.
-The first episode of the series was previewed on December 23, 2007 in Akihabara, Japan, and the final episode was previewed on March 20, 2008, in Machida, Japan.
+The video most notably contains an English narration, which is rare for Japanese trailers.
+The first episode of the series was previewed on December 23, 2007, in Akihabara, Japan, and the final episode was previewed on March 20, 2008, in Machida, Japan.
 The first episode opens with a partial recitation of the poem "Footprints", and the end of the poem is recited in the second half of the final episode.
-The anime was licensed for release in English by Kadokawa USA, but its Kadokawa Pictures USA subsidiary later closed down, therefore canceling the release.
+The anime was licensed for release in English by Kadokawa USA, but its Kadokawa Pictures USA subsidiary later closed down, thus canceling the release.